imbs-hl/RF-hyperparameters-and-variable-selection/README.md

 Supplementary materials for "Effect of hyperparameters on variable selection in random forests".

 All results presented in the paper can be obtained by running the R scripts of this repository.
 We ran our code using the R version 3.5.0.
 The scripts can be run either in a testing or normal mode.
+Simulations are parallelized using the R package ```batchtools``` version 0.9.15.
+We share our ```batchtools```'s configuration files to be potentially used and configured to fit the user's computational platform.

 Use this command to clone the git repository: